 Upper Eyelid Surgery

 Incisions will be placed in the natural crease of the upper eyelid, so they will remain hidden when the eyes are open.
 Any excess fat or skin will then be removed.
 Because of the strategic placement of the incision, all signs of surgery will be nonexistent once the healing process is complete. *Individual results may vary!

 Lower Eyelid Surgery

 In order to remove excess skin from the lower eyelid, an incision will be placed just below the lower lash line.
-Dr. Beaty may also use a transconjunctival incision, or an incision hidden on the inside of the lower eyelid, as an additional way to remove excess fat and correct lower eyelid puffiness.*Individual results may vary!
+Dr. Beaty and Dr. Nagy may also use a transconjunctival incision, or an incision hidden on the inside of the lower eyelid, as an additional way to remove excess fat and correct lower eyelid puffiness.*Individual results may vary!

 When can patients expect to see results from Eyelid Surgery?*

 Patients typically begin to see noticeable blepharoplasty results within several weeks.
 Although eyelid surgery will not stop the aging process, the results are long lasting.
 While upper eyelid surgery may need to be repeated after 10-20 years, the effects of lower eyelid surgery can last a lifetime.

 Both lower and upper eyelid surgeries are minimally invasive and require little recovery time.
 After a blepharoplasty procedure, Dr. Beaty and Dr. Nagy will loosely cover the patient’s eyes with gauze.
 In addition, cold compresses and lubricating ointment may be applied.
 Patients may experience bruising, swelling, dry eyes, or irritation, but these symptoms typically fade within a week or two following the procedure.